 What to Do If Your Dog Gets Too Much Acetaminophen

 If you know that your dog ingested a toxic amount of acetaminophen, then you should contact your veterinarian immediately.
-Your vet may recommend that you induce vomiting at home or bringing your dog in for them to induce vomiting under veterinary supervision.
-Don't try to induce vomiting at home unless your veterinarian recommends it and provides instructions.
+Your vet may recommend that you induce vomiting at home or bring your dog in for them to induce vomiting under veterinary supervision.
+Don't try to induce vomiting at home unless your veterinarian recommends it and provides detailed instructions.

 If it's been 30 minutes or more since your dog ate acetaminophen, then vomiting is unlikely to be enough.
 Your dog will need veterinary treatment for acetaminophen toxicity.
-The vet may need to give your dog activated charcoal to absorb toxins in the GI tract.
-A drug called N-acetylcysteine is considered a type of antidote and may be given if available.
-Intravenous fluids and various medications may be necessary for supportive care.
-In serious cases, your vet may recommend a referral to a veterinary specialist in internal medicine.
+The vet may need to give your dog activated charcoal to try to decontaminate toxins from the GI tract.
+A drug called N-acetylcysteine is another common treatment used to protect red blood cells and the liver from further injury.
+Intravenous fluids and additional medications may be necessary for supportive care.
+In serious cases, your vet may recommend a referral to a veterinary specialty center for more intensive care.

-The prognosis of acetaminophen toxicity in dogs varies from case to case.
+The prognosis of acetaminophen toxicity in dogs varies from case to case and depends on the amount of drug ingested and any underlying conditions the dog may have.
 As is the case with most toxins, the sooner the dog is treated, the better the chance of recovery.
+The best way to prevent accidental ingestion is to keep medications safely locked up and out of reach.